apperph/code-server/access-guide.md

 # Accessing Code-Server

-This guide explains how to access your remote `code-server` instance and important notes for troubleshooting.
+This guide explains how to access code-server in your browser, connect to the code-server instance itself, and provides important notes for troubleshooting.

 ---